This post may contain affiliate links. Check out our disclosure for more information.

 Why RV Maintenance is Important?

-- Defrost the Freezer: This step helps with preventing frost buildup in your freezer.
-Some people place thin plastic sheets against the freezer wall which allow for quick and easy defrosting.
+- Defrost the Freezer: This step helps prevent frost buildup in your freezer.
+Some people place thin plastic sheets against the freezer wall which allows for quick and easy defrosting.
 When defrosting the freezer, also use a Qtip to clean any debris from the drain hole inside your refrigerator.

 - Clean Dehumidifiers: Dehumidifier tanks can become grimy over time.
 Take the tanks out and clean them with soap and water.
 Take the time to clean dust that may have accumulated around the air flow vents.
 Additionally, replace any full Damp Rid packs.